dieharders/ai-text-server/README.md

 )
 ```

-### Bundling - Explanation of build scripts
+## Bundling

+### Python server

-Bundling Python exe (the -F flag bundles everything into one .exe ).
-This is handled automatically by npm scripts and you do not need to execute these manually.
+#### Bundling the Python exe with PyInstaller:

+This is handled automatically by npm scripts so you do not need to execute these manually.
+The -F flag bundles everything into one .exe file.

 To install the pyinstaller tool: